-Las Vegas DePuy Hip Implant Attorney
+Las Vegas NV DePuy Hip Implant Attorney

 Hip replacement surgery is performed to restore lost mobility, function, and quality of life.
 Unfortunately for some patients, defectively designed hip implants can cause difficulties after hip replacement surgery.
 Hip implants manufactured by DePuy Orthopedics, Inc., a subsidiary of Johnson & Johnson, have been associated with a range of complications and the need for revision hip surgery.
-If you have suffered injury because of a defective DePuy hip implant, an experienced Las Vegas injury attorney at Cogburn Law Offices are here to help.
+If you have suffered injury because of a defective DePuy hip implant, an experienced Las Vegas injury lawyer at Cogburn Law Offices are here to help.

 DePuy Hip Implant Recall